fishyfishfish55/zsh-tree-sitter-highlighter/README.md

 ```
 and copy `target/release/zsh_tree_sitter_highlighter` to a location in your PATH

-Then add `treesittdr-highlighter.zsh` to zsh-syntax-highlighting's plugins folder (for help see https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/docs/highlighters.md)
+Then add `treesittdr-highlighter.zsh` to zsh-syntax-highlighting's plugins folder (for help see [zsh-syntax-highlighting's documentation](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/docs/highlighters.md))

 # To Do

 Currently, the project uses [tree-sitter-bash](https://github.com/tree-sitter/tree-sitter-bash) for rudimentary highlighting.
 Bash and ZSH aren't compatable for anything beyond rudementary use-cases.
 I'd like to make my own tree-sitter-zsh grammar.

 Also, the highlighter only detects and highlights syntax errors at the moment.
-While I could implement rudementary logic in the ZSH script to check whether commands are valid, I'd rather create a ZSH language server (using [LSP](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) that can detect errors in real-time
+While I could implement rudementary logic in the ZSH script to check whether commands are valid, I'd rather create a ZSH language server (using [LSP](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)) that can detect errors in real-time